Keeping your body healthy is vital for optimal fertility.

 Research into male infertility has identified that the oestrogenic and anti-androgenic effects of certain types of environmental toxins can induce DNA damage.

-This has a negative impact on semen quality and motility.
+This can have a negative impact on semen quality and motility.
 (7)

 In women, DNA damage as a result of environmental toxins has also been found to affect the quality of eggs available for ovulation.
 (10)